Find Your Rhythm: Drumming for Mind and Recovery

 #4 Group Drumming Improves Interpersonal Connection

 Drumming in a group provides an opportunity to connect to other people in a shared creative experience.
-People who sing or move in rhythm together tend to work together more cooperatively afterwards
+People who sing or move in rhythm together tend to work together more cooperatively afterward

 #5 Drumming Decreases Stress & Anxiety

 Drumming can serve as a method of low-risk exercise while significantly decreasing stress and anxiety levels.
-Because drumming increases the heart rate it qualifies as a low-to-moderate intensity exercise.
+Because drumming increases the heart rate, it is a low-to-moderate intensity exercise.

 #6 Drumming Activates the Brain

 Drumming activates both hemispheres of the brain.
-It releases endorphins, enkaphalins, and Alpha waves in the brain, which are associated with feelings of well-being and happiness.
+It releases endorphins, enkephalins, and Alpha waves in the brain, which are associated with well-being and happiness.

 #7 Active Music Making Increases Pain Tolerance

 People have a higher pain threshold immediately after singing, dancing, and drumming.
-A release of endorphins happens, akin to the “runner’s high.”
-It is the active performance of music is what generates the endorphins, not just listening to the music itself.
+Endorphins are released, akin to the “runner’s high.”
+The active performance of music generates endorphins, not just listening to the music itself.

-Drumming is another form of self-expression, allowing for the expression of otherwise difficult to express negative emotions.
-The release and expression of these emotions in a safe environment allows for emotional catharsis.
+Drumming is another form of self-expression, allowing for expressing otherwise difficult-to-express negative emotions.
+Releasing and expressing these emotions in a safe environment allows for emotional catharsis.